The Night Montreal Wins You Over (It Involves a Drum Circle and a Smoked Meat Sandwich)

 Total: $583

-For a weekend that fundamentally changed my relationship with Canadian cities, bagels, and spontaneous drum circles — that's a bargain.
+For a weekend that fundamentally reshapes your relationship with Canadian cities, bagels, and spontaneous drum circles — that's a bargain.

-I'm going back for Jazz Fest.
-Jean-Marc promised to save me a spot at La Banquise.
+Then come back for Jazz Fest.
+There's always a spot waiting at La Banquise.